MileHacker Logo

 Cultural and historical context of local cuisine

 Hanoi cuisine a complex blend of influences.
 French colonial rule and From china occupation left their marks, contributing to diverse flavors and cooking techniques.
-Hanoi's food is known for subtle flavors, fresh ingredients, and a harmonious balance of sweet, sour, salty, and spicy elements.
+Hanoi's food is known for subtle flavors, fresh ingredients, and a balanced balance of sweet, sour, salty, and spicy elements.

 Ingredients and Flavors